 Ejar Contract is a program initiated by the Ministry of Municipal & Rural Affairs and Housing.
-It focuses on housing and real estate, aiding contractors to protect their rights or develop their contracts.
-That is, it aids people in building leasing or renting contracts and buying or purchasing real estate.
-It also has many e-services such as online contracts.
+It focuses on housing and real estate, aiding contractors to protect their rights or develop contracts.
+That is, it aids people in building, leasing, or renting contracts and buying or purchasing real estate.
+It also has many e-services, such as online contracts.

 It can also allow contractors to check the history and records of each other.
 Similarly, once signed, you’ll need to cancel the Ejar contract if you wish to vacate the house earlier than the term.